Saturday, February 04, 2012 Detailed Auto Topics

 The difference in hub centric and non-hub centric wheels

-The diameter of the hub tightly fits the inner diameter of the wheel.
-This very accurately centers the wheel.
+The outside diameter of the hub fits tightly into the inner diameter of the wheel.
+This very accurately centers the wheel on the vehicle, preventing run out.
 Some aftermarket wheels are designed to fit multiple applications.
-The diameter of the center hole is large enough to fit over the largest hub they accommodate.
+The diameter of the center hole in the wheel is large enough to fit over the largest hub they accommodate.
 These wheels rely on the proper lug nut to center the wheel.
-If the wrong style lug nut is used, the wheel will not be centered and may come loose.
-Wheels that vibrate, even after repeated attempts at balance sometimes have this problem. (please click image for closer view)
+If the wrong style lug nut is used, the wheel will not be centered.
+This will cause a vibration and the lug nuts may even come loose.
+This can cause a wheel type vibration, even after repeated attempts at balancing the wheels

-Even with original equipment wheels several designs of lugs have been used.
-There are conical seats, which are slightly rounded.
-There are also wedge based lugs, flat faced lugs and mag style lugs to name a few.
+Even with original equipment wheels, they use several designs of lug nuts.
+Some have a conical seat, which is slightly rounded where it contacts the wheel.
+Other vehicles have wedge based lugs, flat faced lugs and mag style lugs to name a few.
 With the wedge base, an angular face matches the same type seat in the wheel.
-Interchanging conical and wedge base lugs can cause them to break and cause the wheel to come off.
+These appear similar to a conical seat lug, but Interchanging conical and wedge base lugs can cause the stud to break and the wheel to come off.

 With the mag style lug, the shoulders of the lug fits down into holes of the same size in the wheel.
 A thick washer is also used to aid in clamping the wheel down.
 In non-hub centric applications these type lugs are often used in an attempt to center the wheel.